shellzie/grunt-boot-server-async/README.md

 An example which starts a rails server.

 The `cwd` property indicates the directory in which you want to execute your command.
-It supports templates such as dirs.instrumentedE2E if that was defined in your initConfig object.
+It supports templates such as
+<%= dirs.instrumentedE2E%> if that is defined in your initConfig object.

 `cmd` is the command used to start your server

 `matchString` is the string in stdout that indicates your server has fully started.
-This is used to determine when the task has completed so that done() is called.
+This is used to determine when the task has completed and then done() is called.

 In the example below, we are starting a rails server.
-For your rails app to use the correct gemset (not the global), you may find that you have to set the `GEM_PATH` explicitly pointing to your application's gemset path.
+For the rails app to use the correct gemset (not the global), you may find that you have to set the `GEM_PATH` explicitly pointing to your application's gemset path to avoid a "gem not found error."
+This is because relying on cd'ing to the `cwd` directory you wish to boot the server in does not seem to be enough to switch into the correct gemset.

 ```js
 grunt.initConfig({